rrollins72/QMX-Serial-remote/README.md

 These can be changed in the code if needed.
 As built, they are constants.

+**Enclosure**
+The STL files for the enclosure are included in the project files.
+These were done on Tinker CAD.

 **Caveats and improvements**

 The code for this was built without the use of any extensive buffer management,